 Your Goals Have Changed

 Sometimes that happens.
-Suppose you had goals lined up for getting promoted at work and either the company closed or you left the company to pursue a different career.
-Now your goals don’t line up with your vision board.
+Maybe you had goals lined up for getting promoted at work.
+Then either the company closed or you left the company to pursue a different career.
+Or better yet, you’ve gotten that new promotion and now have something new to focus on.
+All of which means, your goals don’t line up with your vision board anymore.

 Better to change them out.
 And if enough of them need to be changed, it might be time to remake the vision board.
 No worries.
 You’ve done it once, you’ll be able to do it again.